-The Red Canyon offers a stunning hike in southern Israel.
-Moreover, the trail is short, circular, free, and you can reach it by bus.
+The Red Canyon offers stunning hikes in southern Israel.
+And the most popular track is short, circular, free, and suitable for families.

 Table of Contents